Logotype for AGL Energy Limited

 Executive summary

-• Approximately AUD 900 million invested in battery developments and strategic initiatives in FY 2025, advancing grid-scale battery and flexible asset portfolios.
+• Approximately AUD 900 million (or $900 million) invested in battery developments and strategic initiatives in FY25, advancing grid-scale battery and flexible asset portfolios.

-• Decarbonization strategy advanced, with a new climate transition action plan targeting 12 GW of new renewable and firming capacity by 2035 and a tripled development pipeline to 9.6 GW.
+• Strong progress on decarbonization, with a new climate transition action plan targeting 12 GW of new renewable and firming capacity by 2035.

 Financial highlights

-• Operating free cash flow down 42% to $788m, impacted by higher tax and CapEx, but cash conversion remains strong at 97%.
+• Operating free cash flow of $788 million, down 42% from prior year, impacted by higher tax and capex; cash conversion rate (excluding margin calls, rehabilitation, and bill relief timing) at 97%.

-• Net debt increased to AUD 2.9 billion, mainly from growth investments and timing of government bill relief.
+• Net debt increased to $2.9 billion, mainly from growth investments and timing of government bill relief.

 Outlook and guidance

-• Dividend policy remains flexible, with fully franked dividends expected to continue, subject to Board approval.
+• Dividend policy remains flexible, with fully franked dividends expected to continue.

 Partial view of Summaries dataset, powered by Quartr API